 Purses with a painted metal mesh made by Whiting & Davis and Mandalian in the 1920s and '30s often exhibit paint wear to the designs and sometimes have fringe dangles missing along the bottom edges.
 Links coming detached around the hinges can also present a problem.
 All these damage factors should be considered when making a purchase.
 Prices have risen sharply over the years in this market, with bags once considered fairly ordinary now selling for well over $100 each.
 Only bags in top condition garner high prices from devoted collectors, however.

 Metal mesh bags, especially the plain goldtone or silvertone versions produced by Whiting & Davis from the 1930s onward, are a little more durable than painted mesh bags but can still be scratched if not used and stored with care.
 Advantages to collecting these newer bags include being found in excellent to mint condition more often, and prices are still within reason unless you find a rare example.

 Purses of the 1940s, '50s, and '60s

-Condition concerns come into play with most any handbag from any era, even the Lucite box purses of the '50s, as shown above.
+Condition concerns come into play with most any handbag from any era, even the Lucite box purses of the '50s.
 These wonderful geometric bags made from hard plastic are durable, but not entirely indestructible.
 If not treated kindly, they are prone to cracking, scratching, and discoloration from spilled beauty products, even though they're made of plastic.

 For everyday functionality, shoppers wanting a vintage look that wears well should look for larger, more durable handbags dating from the 1940s, '50s, and '60s.
 These retro and vintage bags can add dramatic flair to a wardrobe without putting a sizable dent in your wallet.